 The Andean Patagonian Forest spreads over steep elevations along a thin strip on both sides of the Andes Mountains in southern South America.
 These temperate forests, located in both southern Chile and Argentina, are the southernmost forests on earth.

-Los Llanos is a vast tropical grassland plain situated to the east of the Andes in Colombia and Venezuela, in northwestern South America.
+The Llanos (Los Llanos) is a vast tropical grassland plain situated to the east of the Andes Mountains in northwestern South America.
 It is an ecoregion of the flooded grasslands and savannas biome.

 The Mesoamerican Barrier Reef System is a marine region, underwater ecosystem and geological structure that stretches from the Yucatán Peninsula down to Belize, Guatemala and Honduras.
 This underwater wilderness of coral provides homes and food to hundreds of species.